Patagorhacos: Description

-The quadrate of Patagorhacos is a robust bone belonging to a medium-sized Phorusrhacid.
-The body is comparably thin and compressed with strongly concave inner and outer margins.
-The pterygoid condyle meanwhile is strongly convex and very prominent, with a well-developed egg-shaped fossa on its rostrodorsal edge.
-In proximity to the condyle and separated by a thin bone wall are two more depressions, likely pneumatic fossae.
-The cotyle that receives the quadratojugal is deep and ovoid in shape and located above the lateral condyle.
-Towards the distal end of the bone three condyles can be seen, one medial, one lateral and one caudal, each separated through each other by grooves of varying width and depth.
+The quadrate's body is comparably thin and compressed with strongly concave inner and outer margins.
+Unlike other phorusrhacids, it has a tall pterygoid condyle (a rounded protuberance on the pterygoid bone), a diagnostic trait.
+Furthermore, its condyles are split by a deep transverse groove.
+On the pterygoid condyle lies a well-developed, egg-shaped fossa (a depression in bone) on the front end of its top edge.
+In proximity to the pterygoid condyle and separated by a thin bone wall are two more depressions, likely pneumatic fossae.
+The cotyle (the part of a bone that articulates with a condyle) that receives the quadratojugal bone is deep and ovoid in shape and located above the lateral condyle.
+Towards the distal (away from body) end of the bone three condyles can be seen, one medial, one lateral and one caudal, each separated through each other by grooves of varying width and depth.
+The dentary symphysis is damaged, yet preserves many ridges and grooves on its face.
+The tomial (cutting) edge is prominent while the symphyseal face is strongly concave.